SUNY Downstate Health Sciences University

 Scroll through our Q&As to gain an understanding of why we love it so much here!

-Where do the residents and fellows live?
+Where do the residents live?

 Many of our residents with families live in the neighborhoods of Park Slope, Prospect Heights, Bay Ridge and Bensonhurst.
 Some of our single residents live near downtown Brooklyn in neighborhoods such as Boerum Hill and Cobble Hill; other single residents live in student housing on campus.
 Other residents live in Manhattan, Queens and New Jersey, as well as Long Island.

-What do the residents and fellows do for fun?
+What do the residents do for fun?

 What don't we do?
 We are a diverse group of singles, married couples and young families, with a wide range of interests.
 Brooklyn has a lot to offer and we like to take advantage of the great food, bar scene and cultural opportunities.